farmera/sare_grant/study_methods.md

 This section provides a narrative description of the methods used to generate and assess multi-spectral data during our project.
 It is not intended as a 'Methods and Materials' section as found in a traditional scientific paper.
 In [Section 8]() and [Section 9]() we go into greater detail regarding methods, including preparation of the study site and our final results.
-Here we simply set the stage for what follows and describe some of the challenges faced in gathering these data.
+Here we set the stage for what follows and describe some of the challenges faced in gathering these data.

 Throughout our study we were guided by two empirical questions not directly related to the flight method or the type of camera used to gather image data: